openbmc/phosphor-logging/docs/structured-logging.md

 Output to stderr can also be forced by setting the `LG2_FORCE_STDERR` environment variable to any value.
 This is especially useful to see log output in OpenBMC CI test verfication.

+The verbosity of this output can be filtered by setting `LG2_LOG_LEVEL` environment variable to the desired maximum log level (0-7).
+Messages with a priority value greater than this setting will be supressed.
+If `LG2_LOG_LEVEL` is not set, it defaults to 7, showing all messages.

 The format of information sent to the TTY can be adjusted by setting the desired format string in the `LG2_FORMAT` environment variable.
 Supported fields are: